prestonjarnagin/campaign_manager/PULL_REQUEST_TEMPLATE.md

 - [ ] I have reviewed my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have fully tested my code - Coverage:

+# Please include a link to a gif of how you feel about this branch: